 Losing a loved one is hard enough, but when you’ve lost a loved one due to someone else’s negligence or wrongdoing, it’s even harder.
-And in the midst of dealing with your grief, the last thing you want to worry about is another legal issue, but it’s important to consult with a wrongful death attorney quickly to ensure that your rights are protected.
+And in the midst of dealing with your grief, the last thing you want to worry about is another legal issue, but it’s important to consult with our Georgia wrongful death attorneys quickly to ensure that your rights are protected.

 In any court case, you’ll need evidence to prove your claim.
 In a wrongful death claim, evidence has a tendency to go “missing”.
 Once someone has passed, records may be moved to archives, property may be sold or disposed of, and there’s often a tendency to “put it behind us”.
 This can make finding and obtaining evidence more difficult.

 There is also a statute of limitations on wrongful death cases.
 In Georgia, that statute of limitations is two years from the date of death.
 If your loved one was taken from you by negligence, malice, malpractice, carelessness, or recklessness, you only have two years from the date they pass to bring a case before the court.
 It is important to consult our wrongful death attorneys as soon as possible to ensure your rights are protected.

 Wrongful death means that someone has died as a result of another person’s negligence, malice, carelessness, or recklessness.
 Here are a few examples that may be considered wrongful death:

 - Joe is driving his car when suddenly he is hit by a drunk driver.
 Joe dies from his injuries.
 Joe’s family would be able to make a wrongful death claim

 - A distracted driver runs a stop sign and T-bones James, an 85-year-old grandfather.
 If James dies from his injuries sustained in the car wreck, his family would be the victim in a wrongful death case.